Someswar Kakoti

-Someswar Kakoti (Assamese: সোমেশ্ৱৰ কাকতী) is a veteran freedom fighter from Amguri, a town in Sibsagar district of Assam.
+Someswar Kakoti (Assamese: সোমেশ্বৰ কাকতী) is a veteran freedom fighter from Amguri, a town in Sibsagar district of Assam.
 He took part in the Quit India Movement in 1942.
 On 9 August 2008, he was facilitated by the President of India Smt Pratibha Patil at the Rashtrapati Bhavan, New Delhi.

 Activities

 During the movement, Kakoti was the Secretary of Amguri Congress Committee.
 He was the pioneer in starting the first program of the movement in the region for which he had to be the victim of police and military atrocities.

 Arrest

 In 1930, he was arrested for opposing the Cunningham circular.
 In 1932, he was imprisoned for six months.
 In 1940–1941, he was again sent to jail for six month for his active participation in the Satyagraha Movement.
 Kakoti, following instruction of the head of the Congress party, went underground when warrant was issued to arrest him under Section 126/A. From there, he continued his part of the movement.